-With so much to do in London, it can be overwhelming to figure out what to do, so most short term visitors and study abroad students end up simply doing the main sites like the London Eye, Westminster Abbey and Trafalgar Square.
+With so much to do in London, it can be overwhelming to figure out what to do, so most short term visitors and study abroad students end up simply doing the main sites like the London Eye, Westminster Abbey, Tower of London, and Trafalgar Square.

 Maybe they’d venture out a bit further to Hyde Park or Harrod’s, but they miss all of the quirky things to do in London that are both fun, unusual, and not visited by every tourist on the planet, making you part of a special club of people who have gone a bit further off the beaten path.

 As someone who has lived in the city for almost 7 years now, I’ve put together this guide to some of London’s quirkiest things to do, though note that not all of them are “crazy, level 10 out of this world” quirky.

 Some are simply things most tourists don’t think to do or areas they don’t think to go, while others are truly a bit out there.

 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!